 Lice: Removing Nits From HairSkip to the navigation

-- If you are using medicine to kill lice, you can use a fine-toothed comb after you've rinsed the medicine from your hair.
+After you rinse the medicine from your hair, you can use a fine-toothed comb to remove nits.
 The combs are often packaged with over-the-counter lice shampoos.
 A flea comb that's made for dogs and cats will also work.

 Other Works Consulted

 - Centers for Disease Control and Prevention (2010).
 Parasites: Lice.
 Available online: http://www.cdc.gov/parasites/lice/index.html.